 Rear Axle Control Arms and Links

-Older cars and many modern trucks and SUVs have solid drive axles.
-These axles are held in place and prevented from excess movement with control arms, strut rods, and track bars.
+Solid drive axles are held in place and prevented from excess movement with control arms, strut rods, and track bars.
 Due to their design and small contact area on the chassis, coil spring suspension systems usually require more control arms and links than other types.

-Control arms that are fastened to the body by a large rubber bushing and extend back to the axle ahead of the wheel are considered trailing control arms and control arms that are fastened to the body and extend forward toward the axle are leading control arms.
+Control arms that are fastened to the body by a large rubber bushing and extend back to the axle ahead of the wheel are considered trailing control arms and control arms that extend forward toward the axle are leading control arms.

-Drive axles swivel up and down with acceleration and also move side to side as the driver negotiates turns.
-This side to side movement is controlled with a track bar installed in a lateral direction along the axle.
+Drive axles move up and down with acceleration and also side to side as the driver negotiates turns.
+Track bars control side to side movement and installed in a lateral direction along the axle.